SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 ### Fair Market Value (FMV)

-<br/>This is the lower cost option.
-Under an operating lease, you make monthly payments on your equipment.
+<br/>Under an **operating lease**, you make monthly payments on your equipment.

 At the end of the term you have the option to buy the equipment at fair market value, return the equipment, finance it again, or lease new equipment.

 This is off-balance sheet financing.
-The equipment is not listed as a liability.
 Most FMV lease payments are 100% tax deductible.

 An operating lease is a good option for businesses that need to regularly upgrade to recent models.